INDIANAPOLIS — The deep and talented group of receivers in the 2014 NFL draft offer a variety of sizes, skills and personalities.

-Texas A&M WR Mike Evans ran a fast 40-yard dash at the combine and put up big numbers for the Aggies with his great leaping skills, long arms and ability to high-point passes.
+Texas A&M WR Mike Evans ran a fast 40-yard dash at the combine and put up big numbers for the Aggies with his great leaping ability, long arms and ability to high-point passes.

-But his eyes lit up Saturday when he was asked about another weapon in his arsenal: his mouth.
+But his eyes lighted up Saturday when he was asked about another weapon in his arsenal: his mouth.

 “On the field?
 I don’t know if y’all notice.
 But I talk way more on the field than I do to the media," said Evans, who was laconic in his meeting with the media.
 "I seem like a quiet guy maybe to the media, but on the field — I talk a little noise.”